 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-Your child will also be given an exam of the nervous system.
 The diagnosis is usually based on your child's symptoms.

 The goal of treatment is to:

 Medicine is the first treatment option for migraines.
-The type of medicine will depend on how severe the headaches are.
-Your child’s response will also be tracked.
+The type of medicine used depends on how severe the headaches are.

-There are no current steps that change your child’s susceptibility to migraines.
+There are no current steps that can change a child’s likelihood of getting migraines.

 American Headache Society

 Green A, Kabbouche M, et al. Managing Migraine Headaches in Children and Adolescents.
 Expert Rev Clin Pharmacol.
 2016;9(3):477-482.

 Headache in children.
 National Headache Foundation website.
 Available at: http://www.headaches.org/2007/10/25/headache-in-children.
 Accessed January 2, 2019.

 Migraines.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/migraines.
 Updated September 3, 2019.
 Accessed January 2, 2020.